genepattern/genepattern-notebook/README.md

 the GenePattern REST API to support GenePattern Notebook.
 Use of modules requiring a EULA or file lists requires GenePattern 3.9.4 (also due to REST API changes).**

+**IMPORTANT: There is a known error in GenePattern 3.9.3 OAuth2 code that requires that you sign into GenePattern in your browser before making use of the GenePattern Notebook.**

 # Installation

 ## Install Python